belthesar/belthesar.github.io/ccc/how_to_connect.md

 6. Go back to The Forest.
 In a few moments, you should see a request to join the game lobby.
 Click that, and you'll be in the game!

 ## Notes
-If you're joining for the first time, please consider migrating your save files from the Peer to Peer server to the Dedicated server.
+If you're joining for the first time, and you played on the Peer to Peer game instance on July 13th, you're probably going to want to migrate your save files.
 Instructions on how to do this can be found [here](/ccc/migrating_save_files).